Our 150-Year History

 A Mascot Is Born

 In 1963, when the existing Law School was demolished to make way for a new building, Dean George Young found and rescued a sandstone gargoyle from the rubble.
 It was one of a pair of gargoyles that had sat on the roof of the 1893 building for nearly 70 years.
-That gargoyle, which became a symbol of the Law School, is on permanent display in the atrium.
-The second gargoyle, originally believed to have been destroyed during the 1963 demolition, was recovered in 2018 after spending nearly 70 years with the Paul Been ’53 family.
-It, too, is back at the Law School.

 1967

-LEO Program Began
+LEO Program Begins

 1968